pekkaklarck/mkdocs-experiments/docs/index.md

 Versioning ought to work now! :tada: :robot:

 This content was added in v0.2.2.
+This in v0.3a1.

 ## Code snippets